 This machine needs a reasonably recent CPUs and a large amount of memory (min 2GB, recommended 16GB, ~1.5MB per running job).
-The amount of disk needed depends on the user jobs; HTCondor itself uses very little (5 GB should be enough for HTCondor alone)
+The amount of disk needed depends on the user jobs; Condor itself uses very little (5 GB should be enough for Condor alone)

 The installer will ask for several DNs for GSI authentication.
-You have the option of using a service certificate or a proxy, which should be created and put in place before running the installer.
+You have the option of using a service certificate or a proxy.
+These should be created and put in place before running the installer.
 The following is a list of DNs the installer will ask for:

 - Glidein Submitter cert/proxy DN

 The scheduler node software should be installed as root.
 While it is possible to run the schedds as a non-privileged user, it has some serious security implications; see the HTCondor manual for details.
 The whole process is managed by the install script manage-glideins described below.

 If this is a VOFrontend RPM installation and you are doing a

 '--configure', then rpm should be specified.

 If this is a stand-alone Submit install, only tarball installations are supported.

 |Valid values: tarball, rpm.

 |username||condor (non-root account)||UNIX user account that this services will run under.
 DO NOT use "root".||For security purposes, this value should always be a non-root user.|